cmorace/python-course-web/docs/_sources/index.rst.txt

       from pycat.core import Color, KeyCode, Scheduler, Sprite, Window import random

+   In the ``Enemy`` class:

-   - Start each enemy at a random starting position with ``self.goto_random_position()``
+   - Start each enemy at a random starting position i.e. ``self.goto_random_position()``
    - Start each enemy with a random rotation, i.e. ``self.rotation = random.randint(0, 360)``
-   - Add a speed property in and move each enemy forward
+   - Add a speed property and move each enemy forward
-   - Delete the enemies when they the touch the window's edge
+   - Delete an an enemy when they touch the window's edge

    Spawn the enemies using the ``Scheduler.update()`` method.